scikit-learn-contrib/MAPIE/doc/tutorial.rst

     </table>
     </div>

-All methods except the Naive one give effective coverage close to 0.95, confirming the theoretical garantees.
+All methods except the Naive one give effective coverage close to the expected 0.95 value (recall that alpha = 0.05), confirming the theoretical garantees.